Our

 Represented by Professor Anne Moen (University of Oslo), the project contributed its perspective on patient-centric digital tools and their role in transforming healthcare delivery.
 As co-chair, Gözde Briggs (European Patients’ Forum) helped shape a dynamic, interactive dialogue with an Advisory Board featuring policy leaders from the European Commission, OECD, national health ministries, IHE Catalyst, University of Helsinki, the Hospital of Lithuanian University, Health Connected Partners, and HIMSS.

 At Gravitate Health, we are committed to co-creating meaningful digital tools with patients—not merely for or about them.
-Through our multistakeholder public-private partnership, we have developed the G-lens® to empower citizens with trustworthy, personalised electronic product information.
-By embedding ePI into the broader digital health ecosystem—using patient context, preferences, and language—we support safer medicine use and enable more informed health decisions.
-Our work is deeply aligned with the vision of the European Health Data Space, and we are proud to demonstrate how standards-based innovation can deliver real value across borders.
+Through our multistakeholder public-private partnership, we have developed the G-lens® seeking to empower citizens with trustworthy, personalised medicinal product information (ePI).
+By embedding ePI into the broader digital health ecosystem—using patient context, preferences, and language—with ePrescription and eDispensation, we improve access to information for supporting safer medicine use and enabling more informed health decisions.
+Our work is deeply aligned with the vision of the European Health Data Space, and we are proud to demonstrate how standards-based innovation can deliver real value for patients across borders.

 Empowering the Patient Voice and Advancing Inclusive Leadership